Forex Trading For Beginners – Our Ultimate Guide To Becoming A Successful Trader

 Forex Markets Opening Times

-I’d recommend waiting and trading throughout the day when the fluctuations are less violent but you DO NEED some movement in the markets happening especially if you are looking to take profits on a daily basis.
+I’d recommend waiting and being active throughout the day when the fluctuations are less violent but you DO NEED some movement in the markets happening especially if you are looking to take profits on a daily basis.

-In a market where prices aren’t changing, there is no way to make a profit….
+In a market where prices aren’t changing, there is no way to earn a profit….

-The forex market opening times are below (image source)
+The currency market opening times are below (image source)

 Officially though you can trade 24/5.
 So 24 hours a day for 5 days per week.
 We just generally recommend being very conscious of when markets open and close, this is because this tends to be when markets and pairs will be the most volatile and as a result move the most in either direction, causing you to either incorrectly analyse the market or just forget and be surprised when you see large movements at specific times.